Written By: Chloe Wilson BSc(Hons) Physiotherapy

 A plantar fibroma is a small lump that forms in the sole of the foot.

-Often painless, the nodule may go unnoticed for years, but if it is causing problems then there are lots of treatments that can help.
+Often painless, the a fibroma nodule may go unnoticed for years, but if it is causing problems then there are lots of treatments that can help.

 A plantar fibroma, also known as Ledderhose Disease or Plantar Fibromatosis, is a fairly rare cause of foot pain and there are lots of things that can help reduce symptoms and recurrence.